andiigonzalez/Power_Outage_Analysis/README.md

 #### Interesting Aggregates
 <h5 style="margin: 15px 0 10px 0; text-align: center; color: darkblue;"> Pivot Table #1: </h5>
-**INSERT EXPLANATION**
+This first pivot table consists of the 9 different climate regions in the United States and the number of power outages that occured in those regions, separated by cause category.
+Essentially, this pivot table can help us visualize trends of power outage occurence and cause in the different climatic regions.
+For example, the Northeast region experienced the most outages during the years of our data with 350 outages over the course of 10 years.
+The majority of these were caused either by severe weather (176) or intentional attacks(135).
-  <iframe src="assets/images/pivot_table_outages_by_year_&_climate_region.html" width="100%" scrolling="yes" frameBorder="0" style="display: block; margin-left: auto; margin-right: auto;"> </iframe>
+  <iframe src="assets/images/pivot_table_outages_by_year_&_climate_region.html" width="100%" scrolling="yes" frameBorder="0" style="display: block; margin-left: auto; margin-right: auto; text-align: center;"> </iframe>

-<h5 style="margin: 15px 0 10px 0; text-align: center; color: darkblue;"> Pivot Table #2: </h5>
-**INSERT EXPLANATION**
-  <iframe src="assets/images/pivot_table_outages.html" width="100%" scrolling="yes" frameBorder="0" style="display: block; margin-left: auto; margin-right: auto;"> </iframe>

-<h5 style="margin: 15px 0 10px 0; text-align: center; color: darkblue;"> Pivot Table #3: Total Number of Outages by Month Occurance and Cause </h5>
+<h5 style="margin: 15px 0 10px 0; text-align: center; color: darkblue;"> Pivot Table #2: Total Number of Outages by Month Occurance and Cause </h5>

 The overarching idea of this project is to understand patterns in when, why, and perhaps where power outages occured from January 2000 to July 2016.
 In this pivot table, we are calculating the total number of outages that occured due to a specific cause in a specific month.
 The goal was to see if certain months are more likely to suffer certain power outages whether it be due to severe weather and seasonality or due to other causes such as vandalism, public appeal...etc.

-While we did not separate by State which is relevant in terms of climate, we can observe that vandalism is a constant cause of power outages throughout the months.
+While we did not separate by State which is relevant in terms of climate, we wanted to observe if there were any cylcical trends in the outages.
+In this pivot table, we can observe that vandalism is a constant cause of power outages throughout the months.
 Another detail to highlight is that thunderstorms amass the largest number of outages within the severe weather category and occured substantially more often in May, June, and July whilst winterstorms - the second largest severe weather contributor to the outages- occurred most prominently in January and February.

-  <iframe src="assets/images/outages_by_month.html" width="100%" scrolling="yes" frameBorder="0" style="display: block; margin-left: auto; margin-right: auto;"> </iframe>
+  <iframe src="assets/images/outages_by_month.html" width="100%" scrolling="yes" frameBorder="0" style="display: block; margin-left: auto; margin-right: auto; text-align: center"> </iframe>

 ------

 ### Assessment of Missingness